 São Paulo, the huge megalopolis that never stops, is the economic capital of Brazil but also has a rich cultural background.

-Home to the largest airport in the country, it is a virtually a mandatory destination for travelers on a long trip to Brazil.
+Home to the largest airport in the country, it is a virtually a mandatory destination for travelers on a long trip in Brazil.

-Lovers of urban and nightlife will be filled with countless opportunities for outings.
+Lovers of urban and nightlife will have countless opportunities for outings.
 Whether to stroll in the famous Ibirapuera Park or go shopping on the famous Avenida Paulista, relax with a drink in an international bar, enjoy a gourmet meal or listen to the full range of local and international music, one can never get bored in São Paulo!